 Are Child Support Guidelines Always the Same?

 State and federal mandates require Arizona State to review its guidelines for child support every four years.
-This is why it’s extremely beneficial to consult with a Phoenix family law attorney who is trained and knowledgeable in child support law and who stays informed as laws change.
+This is why it’s extremely beneficial to consult with a lawyer that helps clients with family law who is trained and knowledgeable in child support law and who stays informed as laws change.

 Whether you are a divorced parent or an unmarried parent, we can help.
 We provide end-to-end solutions for every kind of modern family, so you can focus on what’s most important: your child’s well-being.

 Where Do I Begin with the Child Support Process?

 The first step is to open a case.
 Every state’s process looks a bit different.
 You will need to gather important documents in order to apply for child support.
 You will need the child’s birth certificate, as well as both parents’ social security numbers.
 You will need documented evidence of both parents’ most recent employer, as well as the paperwork proving your established paternity.

 For some parents, establishing paternity is the next step in the child support filing process.
 When two adults are not legally married but have a child, paternity must be established before you can apply to receive child support.
 The state of Arizona has the Hospital Paternity Program (HPP) that functions as a partnership between the Department of Child Support Services and Arizona’s hospitals.
 The intended purpose of the Hospital Paternity Program is to provide paternity establishment services for unmarried men and women, immediately following the birth of their child.
 Because of the Hospital Paternity program, many Arizona couples have paternity established the day their child is born; however, every child’s birth is different.
 If a child was born in another state or even another country, paternity may not be legally established at birth.
 This is an important step in the child support application process.
 Mothers need legally documented proof of their child’s father in order to request child support payments.